erikssommer/erikssommer/README.md

 ### Hello there

 **Personal stuff:**
-- 🎓 I am currently developing my bachelor thesis in collaboration with Fremtind AS.
-Stack: react, typecript, sass, spring boot
+- 🎓 Master of Science in Software Engineering - Artificial Intelligence, NTNU Trondheim
 - 🤓 Diving deep into the world of differential equations
-- 👨‍💻 I work as a teacher assistant in the class [Algorithms and Data Structures](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATS2300/2021/HØST) at Oslo Metropolitan University
-- 👨‍🎓 Sopra Steria software engineer graduate autumn 2022
+- 👨‍🎓 Sopra Steria software engineer summer intern
 - 📫 How to reach me: erikssommer@gmail.com

 **Tools & Languages**